Coveo Platform New Features of 2015

 You can enable Coveo ML QS in a few clicks.
 [Learn more]

 Index Jira Content

-Coveo Cloud organization users can now use Jira sources to add secured, shared or private content, and thus make relevant Jira instances searchable. [more]
+Coveo organization users can now use Jira sources to add secured, shared or private content, and therefore make relevant Jira instances searchable.
+[Learn more]

 Automated Interval Selection in Line Charts

 Usage analysts can select a date range to review directly in a line chart since the previous release.
 Line charts now automatically adapt themselves based on the selected date range (for example when a day is selected in a line chart, each point represents an hour).
 [Learn more]